cmrust/configure-hadoop-raspi/README.md

 *WARNING: Everything from this point forward has to be run as user 'hduser'*

-Setup SSH so the nodes can talk to themselves and eachother.
+Setup SSH so the nodes can talk to themselves and eachother

 `ssh-keygen -t rsa -P ""`
 `cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys`